 Get Backup has combined both a user friendly interface and powerful backup tools to create an application that is both intuitive and fit for professionals who in addition to a basic backup need password protection, a flexible backup plan, and long-term archiving.

-Download the freeware version of Get Backup today to find out whether Get Backup is the right backup program for you.
-If you are considering upgrading to the Pro Version, check out the comparison chart.
+Download the free trial of Get Backup Pro today to find out whether Get Backup is the right backup program for you.

 Read more about data backup and storage.